steliosbl/acute-clinical-deterioration/readme.md

 Supporting code:
  - `dataset.py`: Classes for interacting with the proprietary dataset used for testing.
- - `hyperparameter_tuning.py`: The source code for hyperparameter tuning of different types of classifiers.
  - `initial_preprocessing.py`: Script to execute all the manual data cleaning steps.
- - `models.py`: Classes for interacting with classifier types.
+ - `models.py`: Classes for interacting with classifier types, including hyperparameter tuning.
  - `systematic_comparison.py`: The source code for the systematic model comparison experiments.

 ## References